Environmental, Social and Governance (ESG) Policy

 We make sure we are informed of the laws, regulations, treaties and standards that are applicable with respect to our activities.
 We ensure that Associated Parties are informed and prepared before going into the field in order to minimise the risk of miscommunication, unnecessary costs and conflict, and to understand the potential for creating opportunities with local communities where possible.

-Engaging Host communities and Other Affected and Interested Parties
+Engaging Host Communities and Other Affected and Interested Parties

-Sunrise is committed to engaging positively with local communities, regulatory authorities, suppliers and other stakeholders in its project locations, and encourages feedback through this engagement.
+The Company is committed to engaging positively with local communities, regulatory authorities, suppliers and other stakeholders in its project locations, and encourages feedback through this engagement.
 Through this process, the Company develops and fosters the relationships on which our business relies for success.

 Respecting Human Rights